brycewray/hugo-site/content/posts/2021/07/beginners-luck-4-vite-edition.md

 // if you add any JS scripts or other files Vite can bundle, import them here
 ```

 This is the entry file to which `vite.config.js` directed Vite in the `rollupOptions` object.
 Anything you want handled in Vite gets referenced here.
-In this bare-bones starter, it was enough to have only the [polyfill](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill) importation from `eleventy-with-vite` and then the site's CSS file---the latter of which stayed exactly as was, and still got processed by Tailwind CSS just the same.
+In this bare-bones starter, it was enough to have only the [polyfill](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill) importation from `eleventy-with-vite` and then the site's CSS file --- the latter of which stayed exactly as was, and still got processed by Tailwind CSS just the same.
 Vite didn't impede that in the least.

 ### Edit existing files